MorelAntoine/EnhancedConsole/README.md

 # EnhancedConsole
-Allow to display distinguishable message with unique tag color
+Allows to log messages into the Unity Console with distinct colors.

 # Format